 - Tax Settings

-If you want Amazon to collect the state tax on orders shipped to those specific states where you have “tax nexus”, you will need to provide your state tax ID information here.
-If you don’t have your state tax ID setup, you will need to contact the specific state tax organizations immediately to get your state tax IDs.
+If you want Amazon to collect the state tax on orders shipped to those specific states where you have “tax nexus,” you will need to provide your state tax ID information here.
+If you don’t have your state tax ID set up, you will need to contact the appropriate state tax organizations immediately to get your state tax IDs.

-Please remember, while Amazon can collect your state tax for you, it remains your responsibility to pay your state taxes and it is up to you to find out the procedure for each state in which you will be paying state tax.
+Please remember, while Amazon can collect your state tax for you, it remains your responsibility to pay your state taxes and to find out the procedure for each state in which you will be paying state tax.

 One common mistake by new Amazon sellers is to unknowingly not collect state tax on the Amazon transaction, and end up having to pay the tax out of pocket.